zaffka/wisdom/README.md

-# RPC client and a server with Proof-of-Work anti-DDoS mechanics
+# RPC client and a server with Proof-of-Work

+Test assignment: Build simple TCP server and a client.
+Protect the server from DDoS using Proof-of-Work algorithm.

 ## Proof of work principle